College of William & Mary: 20th century

 The college admitted Hulon Willis into a graduate program in 1951 because the program was unavailable at Virginia State.
 However, the college did not open all programs to African-American students until around 1970.

-In 1960, The Colleges of William & Mary, a short-lived five campus university system, was founded.
+In 1960, The Colleges of William & Mary, a short-lived five-campus university system, was founded.
 It included the College of William & Mary, the Richmond Professional Institute, the Norfolk Division of the College of William & Mary, Christopher Newport College, and Richard Bland College.
-It was dissolved in 1962.

-In 1974, Jay Winston Johns willed Highland, the 535 acre historic Albemarle County, Virginia estate of alumnus and U.S. President James Monroe, to the college.
-The college restored this historic presidential home near Charlottesville and opened it to the public.

-Jefferson Hall, a student dormitory, was destroyed by fire on January 20, 1983, with no casualties.
-The building, including the destroyed west wing, was later rebuilt and reopened.

-On July 25, 2012, Eastern Virginia Medical School (EVMS), in nearby Norfolk, Virginia made a joint announcement with William & Mary that the two schools were considering merging so EVMS would become the William & Mary School of Medicine.
-Any such merger would have to be confirmed by the two schools and then confirmed by the Virginia General Assembly and Governor.
-A pilot relationship, supported by a $200,000 grant in the Virginia budget, was subsequently agreed upon by both universities to examine this possible union in reality.
+It was dissolved in 1962, with only Richard Bland College remaining officially associated with the College of William & Mary at the present day.

-Throughout the second half of the 20th century, William & Mary has retained its historic ties to the United Kingdom and their royal family.
+Throughout the second half of the 20th century, William & Mary has retained its historic ties to the United Kingdom and that state's royal family.
 In 1954, Queen Elizabeth The Queen Mother visited William & Mary as part of her tour of the United States, becoming the first member of the royal family to visit the college.
-In 1957, Queen Elizabeth II and Prince Philip, Duke of Edinburgh visited the college to commemorate the 350th anniversary of the landing at Jamestown.
+In 1957, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, visited the college to commemorate the 350th anniversary of the landing at Jamestown.
 Queen Elizabeth gave a speech from the balcony of the Wren Building that drew over 20,000 people, the largest crowd ever seen in the city.
-In 1981, Charles, Prince of Wales visited to commemorate the 200th anniversary of the Battle of Yorktown.
+In 1981, Charles, Prince of Wales, visited to commemorate the 200th anniversary of the Battle of Yorktown.

 In 1988, the United States Congress selected William & Mary to send a delegation to the United Kingdom for the 300th anniversary of the ascension of King William III and Queen Mary II.
-Prince Charles would return to the college in 1993 for the 300th anniversary of William & Mary, and that same year William & Mary sent a delegation to meet with Queen Elizabeth II.
+Prince Charles would return to the college in 1993 for the 300th anniversary of William & Mary.
+William & Mary sent a delegation to meet with Queen Elizabeth II that same year.
 Former Prime Minister Margaret Thatcher would be made the Chancellor of the College of William & Mary that same year.
 In 2007, Elizabeth II and Prince Philip would visit the college for a second time to recognize the 400th anniversary of the landing at Jamestown.
 In 2022, a beacon was lit in front of the Wren Building to celebrate the Platinum Jubilee of Queen Elizabeth II.

+In 1974, Jay Winston Johns willed Highland, the 535 acre historic Albemarle County, Virginia estate of alumnus and U.S. President James Monroe, to the college.
+The college restored this historic presidential home near Charlottesville and opened it publicly.

+On January 20, 1983, Jefferson Hall, a student dormitory, was destroyed by fire without casualties.
+The building, including the destroyed west wing, was rebuilt and reopened.

+21st century

+On July 25, 2012, Eastern Virginia Medical School (EVMS), in nearby Norfolk, Virginia, made a joint announcement with William & Mary that the two schools were considering merging, with the prospect that EVMS would become the William & Mary School of Medicine.
+Eventually, in 2024, Old Dominion University, rather than William & Mary integrated Eastern Virginia Medical School to create Macon & Joan Brock Virginia Health Sciences at Old Dominion University, becoming the largest academic health sciences center in the commonwealth.